Liver cirrhosis: symptoms, causes, treatment

 - restless sleep;

-- intestinal discomfort - bloating, flatulence, pain;
+- discomfort in the intestinal area - bloating, flatulence, pain;

 - urine becomes dark in color, and feces, on the contrary, become lighter;